MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 >[!IMPORTANT]
 > - This article covers the steps to deploy the Viva Connections custom app for Teams, which includes the desktop experience only.
+> - Today, the Viva Connections desktop experience is only available to private preview customers.
-> - Soon, the Viva Connections app will include guidance for both the desktop and mobile experience.
-Additional instructions will be published closer to its public availability
+> - Soon, guidance for both the desktop and mobile experience will be available.
+Additional instructions will be published closer to its public availability.
-> - Learn more about the different types of [Apps, bots, & connectors in Microsoft Teams](/microsoftteams/deploy-apps-microsoft-teams-landing-page.md)
+> - Learn more about the different types of [Apps, bots, & connectors in Microsoft Teams](/microsoftteams/deploy-apps-microsoft-teams-landing-page.md).